 Charmian Lewis, MD has worked at Allscripts since 2010.
 She currently serves as a home based (Hawaii!)
 Clinical Content Editor.
 Prior to transitioning to her full time Non-Clinical Career, Dr. Lewis practiced obstetrics and gynecology on the west coast.
 Dr. Lewis received her BA from Stanford and her MD from UCLA.
 She is a SEAK alumna.

-Christopher H. Loo, MD-PhD is a licensed former orthopedic surgeon who has ten years of experience as the owner, operator and manager of his own real estate investing business in the Houston area.
-Dr. Loo’s business focuses on the acquisition, renovation, and rental of condominium units for up and coming professional students.
-In addition to his turnkey real estate investment business, Dr. Loo’s other non-clinical activities include EMR/EHR consulting, medical insurance review, and telemedicine.
-Dr. Loo earned his BS Summa Cum Laude from Texas A&M University, and his MDPhD from the medical scientist training program through the joint Baylor College of Medicine/ Rice University Biomedical Engineering Department.
+Christopher H. Loo, MD-PhD is a retired orthopedic surgeon-turned, residential real estate entrepreneur who has had over 10 years of investing experience in buying, selling, renovating, leasing, and managing over 1 million dollars of Houston real estate over the past 10 years.
+Dr. Loo focuses on the acquisition, renovation, and leasing of condominium units for professional clientele.
+In addition to his turnkey real estate investment business, Dr. Loo’s other non-medical activities include telemedicine, cryptocurrency investing, and professional speaking-writing.
+Dr. Loo earned his MD-PhD from the medical scientist training program through the joint Baylor College of Medicine/ Rice University Biomedical Engineering Department.
 Dr. Loo is a SEAK alumnus.

 David J. Lucier, MD, MBA, MPH, CPPS is the Director of Quality Improvement and Patient Safety for Hospital Medicine at Massachusetts General Hospital in Boston, and is a practicing Hospitalist.
 His current interests in quality improvement and patient safety revolve around transitions of care, readmission prevention, care coordination, standardizing non-clinical processes of care, improving patient experience, and clinician burnout.
 Dr. Lucier earned his BA in Economics at Wesleyan University, MD and MBA from Tufts, and his MPH from Harvard.
 He completed Internal Medicine residency at Beth Israel Deaconess Medical Center in Boston and the Harvard Fellowship in Patient Safety and Quality.
 Dr. Lucier is on the faculty of Harvard Medical School.